-A new fair market value is established for gifts received after a donor's death - a step up in basis - but there is no step up in basis for gifts received during a donor's life.
-The step-up in basis sets a new starting value for the gift, which can make a big difference if the asset has appreciated significantly, while making it less likely to exceed gift exemptions and trigger larger capital gains tax.
+A new fair market value is established for assets received after a donor's death - a step up in basis - but there is no step up in basis for gifts received during a donor's life.
+The step-up in basis sets a new starting value for inherited assets, which can make a big difference if the assets have appreciated significantly, while making it less likely to trigger larger capital gains tax.